LEGAL ALERT NO.2 OF 2021.

 a) Registration of Sectional Units under the Act.

-viii. be signed and sealed by the office or authority responsible for survey;
+- be signed and sealed by the office or authority responsible for the survey;

-x. clearly indicate the user of the unit; and
+- clearly indicates the user of the unit; and

 The Registrar will thereafter register the Sectional Plan after confirming that: –